 Shah feels that choosing a ring set is a marker of unity and a symbol of the couple’s commitment to each other.
 “When chosen purposefully, it serves as a great metaphor for equality and your new life together,” she says.
 “It’s a sign that this is not just another jewelry piece you own.”
 When bought together, there is also the added advantage of possible price incentives.

-She adds that 18 karat gold is a sound investment, flexible, and has a stronger alloy to keep the prongs in place.
+Payal Shah adds that 18k gold is a sound investment, flexible, and has a stronger alloy to keep the prongs in place.
 Platinum is ideal if you are not setting in any diamonds, and will wear the metal by itself.
 Since it doesn’t change color, your band will not dull down over time.

-Part of the brand’s Studio collection, this romantic set is for the bride-to-be on the lookout for unconventional finger frosting.
-The princess-cut morganite is framed by brilliant round diamonds on the band as well as on the matching ring, finished in 14-karat rose gold.
+This romantic set is for the bride-to-be on the lookout for unconventional finger frosting.
+The princess-cut morganite is framed by brilliant round diamonds on the band as well as on the matching ring, finished in 14k rose gold.

 Bliss Lau Nigerian Sapphire Centered & Acute Ring Set